Costume Fees & Volunteering

 PRINCIPAL DANCERS & SOLOISTS FEES

-Principal dancers are required to pay an additional $50 for Monthly Tuition once extra rehearsals begin in November.
+Principal dancers are required to pay an additional $50 for Monthly Tuition once extra rehearsals begin in November as well as their principal class.
 This covers their extra rehearsals no matter how many additional classes they attend to rehearse with other characters.
-Costumes will be $60 to purchase or $25 costume rental may be an option for some characters.
+Costumes will be $60 to purchase or $30 costume rentals may be an option for some characters.
 They may also be responsible for purchasing or renting extra costumes as some characters have multiple costumes.

 Solos and Duets who are not part of a class of soloists may also be required to pay an additional $50 for Monthly Tuition once their extra rehearsals begin, usually January or February.
 They may also be responsible for purchasing an extra costume for $60.
 Sometimes I may have a costume they can rent for $25.